MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/where-to-split-header-and-data.md

 title: Where to Split Header and Data
 description: Where to Split Header and Data ms.assetid: e302fcc1-5088-4f64-b454-5f20c69c0626
+keywords:
-keywords: ["header-data split WDK , where to split", "Ethernet frame splitting WDK networking , where to split"]
+- header-data split WDK , where to split
+- Ethernet frame splitting WDK networking , where to split ms.author: windows-driver-content ms.date: 04/20/2017
+ms.topic: article
+ms.prod: windows-hardware
+ms.technology: windows-devices
 ---

 # Where to Split Header and Data